Airborne forces: Allied operations

 Ironically, the battle that ended Germany's paratrooper operations had the opposite effect on the Allies.
 Convinced of the effectiveness of airborne assaults after Crete, the Allies hurried to train and organize their own airborne units.
 The British established No.1 Parachute Training School at RAF Ringway near Manchester, which trained all 60,000 European paratroopers recruited by the Allies during World War II.

 An Airlanding School was also set up in New Delhi, India, in October/November 1941, at the then-Welllingdon Airport (now the defunct Safdarjang Airport) to train paratroopers for the British Indian Army which had been authorised to raise an airborne-capable formation earlier, resulting in the formation of the 50th Indian Parachute Brigade.
 The Indian airborne forces expanded during the war to the point that an airborne corps was planned bringing together the 2nd Indian Airborne Division and the British 6th Airborne Division, but the war ended before it could materialize.

 A fundamental decision was whether to create small airborne units to be used in specific coup-de-main type operations, or to organize entire airborne divisions for larger operations.
-Many of the early, successful airborne operations were small, carried out by a few units, such as seizing a bridge.
+Many of the early successful airborne operations were small, carried out by a few units, such as seizing a bridge.
 After seeing success of other units and observing smokejumper training methods on how training can be done in June 1940, General William C. Lee of the U.S. Army established the Army's first airborne division.
-The 101st world be reorganized into the 101st Airborne Division.
+The 101st would be reorganized into the 101st Airborne Division.